jhu-information-security-institute/NwSec/applications/websvr/README.md

 The VM is using Ubuntu Server OS, version 20.04.
 It is designed to run within a Docker container in our [UbuntuServerx86-64-target VM](https://github.com/jhu-information-security-institute/NwSec/blob/master/config/UbuntuServerX86-64/targetVm-README.md).

 ## Client
 The client that communicates with the web server is any remote browser.
-One can also directly interface by manually applying direct http commands using telnet over port 81.
+One can also directly interface by manually applying direct http commands using telnet over port 8080.
 E.g., see the command/response sequence below (note: commands have no indentation and  responses are indented).
 <pre><code>
-$ # telnet 192.168.50.46 81
+$ # telnet web.netsec-docker.isi.jhu.edu 8080
-Trying 192.168.50.46...
+Trying 192.168.25.121...
-Connected to 192.168.50.46.
+Connected to 192.168.25.121.
 Escape character is '^]'.
 GET /
     &lt!doctype html&gt